Unified Endpoint Management Strategy

-An official issued piece of work equipment will already have all of the necessary software and hardware installed for the user.
+An officially issued piece of work equipment will already have all of the necessary software and hardware installed for the user.
 However, with the increase in BYOD and mobile, third party integration may be necessary to use outside apps with internal backend systems.
-Beyond this, the remote user will be accessing a network outside of the one in the office, which could be more vulnerable and susceptible to attack if it is not a personal, private, and secure network or uses weak passwords and authentications.
+Beyond this, the remote user will be accessing a network outside of the one in the office, which could be more vulnerable and susceptible to attack if it is not a personal, private and secure network or uses weak passwords and authentications.

 Without knowing if your current software and that of which employees are using on their own devices have been properly monitored and maintained, you are leaving the door open to a much larger risk.

 WHY THE BEST HARDWARE PLANNING PRACTICES SHOULD BE FOLLOWED

 When the time has come for the implementation of new technology, you may be so enthralled with learning about the new devices that you mismanage the rollout.